 Statistics are provided for Units 15 and 13 inmates.
-As of November 27, 1991, there were 187 Amity RighTurn inmates in Unit 15 and 173 inmates in Unit living 13.
+As of November 27, 1991, there were 187 Amity RighTurn inmates living in Unit 15 and 173 inmates in Unit 13.
 The composition of inmates in Units 13 and 15 are predominantly classified as Classification Level 3, however, Unit 15 has a larger proportion of Levels 1 and 2 inmates than Unit 13.
-Some of the Level 2 inmates have chosen to remain in the housing unit following reduction their same а in classification level for various reasons such as staying on a job they like, being near family, and remaining in the Amity RighTurn program.
-Some Level 1-2 inmates in Unit 13 serving life terms.
-It is unknown whether the are differences due to classification level result in a greater number of behavioral incidents.
+Some of the Level 2 inmates have chosen to remain in the housing unit following a reduction in their same classification level for various reasons such as staying on a job they like, being near family, and remaining in the Amity RighTurn program.
+Some Level 1-2 inmates in Unit 13 are serving life terms.
+It is unknown whether the differences due to classification level result in a greater number of behavioral incidents.
 A breakout of inmates by Classification Level is shown in Table IV-2.

-TABLE IV-2:CLASSIFICATION LEVEL OF INMATESIN HOUSING UNITS 13 AND 15
+TABLE IV-2: CLASSIFICATION LEVEL OF INMATES IN HOUSING UNITS 13 AND 15